analogdevicesinc/no-OS/projects/adrv902x/README.rst

         Stop bits: 1
         Flow control: none

-This message implies a TINYIIOD server is being run and you may connect to it using a serial-backend enabled `iio-oscilloscope <https://github.com/analogdevicesinc/iio-oscilloscope>`_ and with the settings indicated at the serial terminal.
+This message implies a IIOD server is being run and you may connect to it using a serial-backend enabled `iio-oscilloscope <https://github.com/analogdevicesinc/iio-oscilloscope>`_ and with the settings indicated at the serial terminal.